BonBot-Team/BonAPI/README.md

 # API

-The old API used by BonBot to generate memes.
+The API used by BonBot to generate memes.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.